San Lazaro Tourism and Business Park: History

 The land the development sits on was the site of the San Lazaro Hippodrome, home of the Manila Jockey Club, the first racing club in Southeast Asia established in 1867.
 It was built circa 1900 on the 400 ha former friar estate known in the Spanish colonial period as Hacienda de Mayhaligue.
 It later came to be called Hacienda de San Lázaro being home of the Hospital de San Lázaro, the leprosarium administered by the Franciscan religious order since 1785.
 The site itself was the location of the Monasterio de Santa Clara which the Manila Jockey Club purchased in the early days of the American colonial period in 1900.
 Prior to the construction of the hippodrome at San Lazaro, the club held its races at the Santa Mesa Hippodrome in Santa Mesa.

 In 2001, the Manila Jockey Club entered into a joint venture agreement with SM Prime Holdings for conversion of 4 ha of property into a shopping mall.
 It also signed a venture with Ayala Land for office and residential development in the property in 2007.
 The racing club moved to its new location at the San Lazaro Leisure Park in Carmona, Cavite in 2003.

 Winford Hotel and Casino

-An hotel casino was opened in January 2016 within the San Lazaro tourism park named Winford Hotel and Casino (formerly Winford Leisure and Entertainment Complex).
+Winford Hotel and Casino (formerly Winford Leisure and Entertainment Complex) is an hotel-casino that opened in January 2016.
 It is anchored on a 22-story five-star hotel building with 128 all-suite rooms and close to 1 ha of casino floor.
 The casino is operated by the Philippine Amusement and Gaming Corporation (PAGCOR) under the terms of the license issued to Manila Jockey Club in 2009.
 The complex also contains facilities for meetings and events targeted to the affluent Filipino Chinese community in the area of Central Manila.